 What I do with personality types:

-Leveraging the 4 personality styles to help you when working with different personalities in the workplace.
-You can also learn how business personalities play a role in how you approach work and manage work personalities in general.
+Leveraging the four personality styles to help you when working with different personalities in the workplace.
+You can also learn how business personalities affect how you approach work and manage work personalities in general.
 I also answer the question” “how does personality influence communication at work?”
 Your temperament plays a role in everything.
 I love talking about it and exploring exactly how!